Featuring Magnascent (Nascent) Iodine

 Iodine is very important to protect against chlorine, bromine and flourine interference with cell membrane functions, which interfere with hormone release, nutrient uptake and toxin removal.
 If your water is fluoridated, you had better keep your iodine levels high.
 If you eat bakery goods (common source of bromine), you had better keep your iodine levels high.
 Otherwise, these halogens will take over in iodine receptors, blocking hormone and nutrient transport and trapping toxins in cells.

 Radiation quickly damages the thyroid.
-With the amount of increased radiation in the environment (from Fukashima, etc.), thyroid cancer is one of the fastest growing cancers today (especially in children).
+With the amount of increased radiation in the environment (from Fukashima, etc.), the threat of thyroid cancer is one of the fastest growing cancer threats today (especially in children).
 Nascent iodine can help protect the thyroid by competing with radioactive iodine in thyroid receptors.

 Magnascent Iodine Dosing

-Please start at only one drop per day, and work your way up to higher doses.
-Again, the reason is that because Iodine helps cell membranes to have an increased ability to expel toxins from the cell into the bloodstream, and intake nutrients and respond to hormone messengers.
-If you increase you dosing rapidly, you may unleash enough exiting toxins to make you grumpy or very uncomfortable.
-Also, you can put cellular processes into high gear... that may make you wide awake in the middle of the night.
+The reason for going slow is that Iodine helps cell membranes to have an increased ability to expel toxins from the cell into the bloodstream, and intake nutrients and respond to hormone messengers.
+If you increase your dosing of Magnascent Iodine rapidly, you may unleash enough exiting toxins to make you grumpy or very uncomfortable.
+Also, you can put cellular processes into high gear... that may result in you being awake in the middle of the night.
 So, go slow!!!

 Going from an iodine deficient state (which is the case for most people) to a state of having optimal levels of iodine in the body requires much more iodine to be consumed.